-1 credit Prerequisite: Algebra II
+1 credit (grade 12) Prerequisite: Algebra I and Geometry

-Advanced Quantitative Reasoning (AQR) is the application of basic mathematics skills, such as algebra, to the analysis and interpretation of quantitative information (numbers and units) in real-world contexts to make decisions relevant to daily life.
+An applied mathematics class, Advanced Quantitative Reasoning (AQR) is the application of basic mathematics skills, such as algebra, to the analysis and interpretation of quantitative information (numbers and units) in real-world contexts to make decisions relevant to daily life.
 Critical thinking is its primary objective and outcome.
 It emphasizes interpretation, representation, calculation, analysis/synthesis, assumptions and communication.